 1. Lower Interest Option – SBI Credit Card charges the lower interest rate on the outstanding credit balance.
 One can use this option and transfer the outstanding balances of other credit cards to SBI Credit Card at a lower interest rate or can convert transactions into easy monthly installments (EMI).
 The current rate of interest is 0.75% per month for a period of three months and 1.27% per month for six months.

-2. Encash – With the SBI Credit Card, the cardholder can have easy accessibility for cash.
+2. Encash – With the SBI Card Payment, the cardholder can have easy accessibility for cash.
 The holder of the card can encash up to or above the set credit limit.
-The user can enjoy hassle-free money using SBI Credit Card as per the requirements.
+The user can enjoy hassle-free money using SBI Credit Card Payment as per the requirements.
 The repayment option is also made convenient by SBI, it doubles up the benefit for the customer.

-3. Simplified Form of Money – With the introduction of Credit Card, one need not have to visit the bank every time for withdrawing money.
+3. Simplified Form of Money – With the introduction of SBI Card net banking, one need not have to visit the bank every time for withdrawing money.
 Cards can be used to pay for bills and thus the process of paying bills has been simplified.

 4. Insurance – SBI Credit Cardholder can choose different types of Insurance cover, provided by State Bank of India empowering the account holder to tackle the future unforeseen events in life.
 It is currently providing the following types of insurance cover for cardholders – Health Insurance, Personal Accident Insurance, and Card Protection Plan.